Růžena Jesenská: Biography

 Růžena Jesenská was born in 1863 in Prague, into a family of many children and was the oldest daughter of an official who later became a businessman.
 She began training as a teacher in 1878 at St. Thomas Girls' school in Prague, the same school she attended as a girl, and later taught at various schools in Prague.
 At the Fin de siècle in 1907, she was forced to retire from teaching and entered a career in journalism.

 Jesenská traveled extensively through the Baltic countries, France, Italy, and Russia and published under the pseudonyms, Eva Z Hluboké and Martin Věžník.
 Her first novella was published in the journal, Světozor, under the male pseudonym, Martin Věžník.
 She first wrote didactic literature for girls and young women before writing poems, drama, and novels, including 3 biographical novels.
 Her writing largely excludes the sentimentalism found in other Czech women's writing of the 1880s, and instead, she incorporates symbolism through "truncated images and syntax."
 Critic Jan Opolsky describes her writing as "against the current," and Max Brod critiqued "her chauvinistic Czech attitudes and philistine outlook."

+Teaching

+She completed her studies in 1882 with a mandatory two-year internship, which she started in Mladá Boleslav and completed her high school diploma in 1884.
+According to the regulations at that time, teachers were not allowed to marry and have children of their own, so as not to neglect their students.
+In 1889, Jesenská transferred to the Lesser Town Municipal School at St. Thomas in Prague and taught there until her early retirement in 1907.